The 2014 Long-Term Budget Outlook

 Even if policy changes to shrink deficits in the long term were not implemented for several years, making decisions about them sooner rather than later would offer significant advantages.
 If decisions were reached sooner, people would have more time to alter their behavior to be prepared for the time when the changes would be carried out.
 In addition, decisions about policy changes that would reduce future debt relative to the amounts projected under current law would tend to increase output and employment in the next few years by holding down longer-term interest rates, reducing uncertainty, and enhancing businesses’ and consumers’ confidence.

-Corrections and Addition: On July 29, 2014, CBO reposted this document.
+Corrections and Additions: On July 29, 2014, CBO reposted this document.
 Corrections are noted on the pages where they occurred (17, 24, 79, and 87).
 In addition, after the initial posting, CBO added information to the file providing supplemental data so that it now includes historical values for excess cost growth and forecast values for potential nominal gross national product.